davaya/openc2-jadn/jadn-v1.1.md

 The Choice type without a combine option represents a [discriminated union](#union), a Map with exactly one tag:type pair where the tag indicates the value type.
 By default the tag is included in the instance value.
-But if the *tagid* option is present on a Choice field in an Array or Record container, a separate field within that container contains the tag separagely from the instance value.
+But if the *tagid* option is present on a Choice field in an Array or Record container, a separate field within that container contains the tag separately from the instance value.

 * The Tag field MUST be an Enumerated type derived from the Choice.
 It MAY contain a subset of fields from the Choice.